powertochange-org/theLoop/public_html/wp-content/plugins/wptouch/readme.txt

 == Changelog ==

+= Version 3.5.4 (October 27th, 2014) =

+* Fixed: Directory structure issues

+= Version 3.5.3 (October 10th, 2014) =

+* Added: Startup Screen support for iPhone 6 and 6+ (Pro only)
+* Fixed: Removed php warnings
+* Fixed: Minor issues with our new MobileStore theme for WooCommerce (Pro only)
+* Added: New theme MobileStore (eCommerce theme for WooCommerce!)
+(Pro only)
+* Added: Option to turn off menu output on the Open homepage (Pro only)
+* Added: Open theme now supports custom post type content (Pro only)
+* Added: Optional comment support to Prose (Pro only)
+* Changed: Homescreen icon now recommends 180x180 (best size for iPhone 6, 6+, backwards compatible)
+* Changed: Better home-template.php support in themes
+* Changed: Updated FastClick module to 1.0.3 (fixes form issues)
+* Changed: Theme browser now shows theme demos instead of screenshots for WebKit-based browsers (Safari, Chrome)
+* Changed: Cache timing tweaked to allow filtering of cache behaviour in Infinity Cache (Pro only)
+* Changed: If enabled in WPtouch, comment block is shown on pages only when they either accept comments and/or have comments to display
+* Changed: Better SSL support w/ protocol-independent font and jQuery loading + image embeds
+* Fixed: An issue where Check All/None for menu items would affect all theme menus
+* Fixed: Better off-canvas menu support in Prose, Bauhaus and MobileStore
+* Fixed: Prevent Web App Mode from getting stuck in a logout loop (Pro only)
+* Fixed: Theme preview images causing SSL notices when viewing admin over HTTPS
+* Fixed: Prevent mobile switch link from appearing in Web App Mode when pages are loading from cache (Pro only)
+* Fixed: Bookmark icon not being used when bookmarking on iPad (Pro only)

+= Version 3.4.11 (September 24th, 2014) =

+* Changed: Backup file information, excluded license information and obfuscated filenames

+= Version 3.4.10 (September 23rd, 2014) =

+* Fixed: Potential security issue with URLs in comment forms

+= Version 3.4.9 (September 5th, 2014) =

+* Fixed: Some customers reported ongoing issues with MIME-type detection for uploaded images.
+* Updated: Compatibility with WordPress 4.0

 = Version 3.4.8 (August 28th, 2014) =

 * Fixed: Issue with uploading image files on servers that don’t advertise MIME type
+* Updated: Compatibility with WordPress 4.0

 = Version 3.4.7 (August 27th, 2014)